ashu-bhatta/riscv-simulator-2/README(5-stage).md

 Follow the standard steps that was used to run the origin in house simulator , except change to one of the following configurations

+- `run`
+  - Executes the loaded file, without considering breakpoints and no delay in steps.

+- `step`
+  - Executes the next step (cycle for multi stage) in the loaded file.

+- `undo`
+  - Reverts the last executed step in the loaded file.